From booming business to a world in lockdown

 Speeding up the dawn of fashion’s digital age

+Though the pandemic has been tough for the style sector, it's given the digital fashion scene a serious boost.
 Already, businesses like The Fabricant, which makes virtual apparel for brands like Tommy Hilfiger, are making waves.
-Lalaland is also gaining prominence with virtual models that can be customised to reflect a shopper’s size, shape and ethnic background.
+Lalaland is also gaining prominence with virtual models that can be customised to reflect a shopper’s size, shape and even skin tone.

 Leslie Holden, a former education leader at Amsterdam Fashion Institute, thinks innovations like these are just the start.
 “The virus has amplified so much,” he says.
 “There’s been a move towards digitalisation and a lot of talk about it, but there’s been resistance about changing.
 COVID-19 has really accelerated change though, and it’s happening really fast.”